sg-developer-portal/govtech-apex/_common-questions/1-technical.md

 ---

-## How do I create a staging environment for my API on Apex?
+## TO CHECK!!
+How do I create a staging environment for my API on Apex?

 Both the staging and production environments are hosted on the Government Data Centre (GDC).
 Staging and production environments can be treated as different tenants.
 Agencies can purchase separate Apex units to create a staging environment.
 For details, contact the Apex Team.